Michael Weiss (journalist): Podcasts

 Weiss hosts Foreign Office with Michael Weiss, a podcast on intelligence and international security.

 Accolades

 Weiss was nominated for an investigative reporting award at the European Press Prize in 2020, along with a number of collaborators.
-The nomination was for "Master and Chef," a report that proved Russia’s involvement in the Libyan civil war.
+The nomination was for "Master and Chef," a report that proved Russia's involvement in the Libyan civil war.

-He was described in 2017 by a CNN executive editor as having “deep knowledge and an extensive source network in two key areas of focus right now: The Middle East and Russia.”
+He was described in 2017 by a CNN executive editor as having "deep knowledge and an extensive source network in two key areas of focus right now: The Middle East and Russia."

+In 2025 he was appointed a Commander (3rd Class) of the Order of the Cross of Terra Mariana by President Alar Karis, Estonia’s highest honour for foreign nationals.

 Personal life

 He is married to Amy Thirjung.